Heriberto Tavares: Brest

 Tavares moved to the French Ligue 1 on 2 August 2020, signing a four-year contract with Stade Brestois 29 on a free transfer.
 He made his league debut 21 days later, playing 22 minutes in the 4–0 loss at Nîmes Olympique.

 Famalicão

 On 11 January 2021, Tavares was loaned to F.C.
 Famalicão until 30 June.
 He was bought outright in July, fracturing his left foot in December and being sidelined for three months.

 On 31 August 2022, Tavares was loaned to Spanish side SD Ponferradina for one year.

 Estoril

 Tavares returned to Portugal and its top division in July 2023, on a three-year deal at G.D.
 Estoril Praia.
 He totalled 41 games and four goals in his only season, his first in the league coming on 10 December to close the 4–0 home win over G.D.
 Chaves.

+Later career

+On 6 July 2024, Tavares agreed to a contract at Israeli Premier League club Maccabi Netanya FC.
+Estoril remained entitled to a percentage on a future transfer.

 International career

 Portugal

 Across all youth levels, Tavares won 20 caps for Portugal and scored seven goals.
 He made his under-21 debut on 14 November 2017, coming on as a second-half substitute for Diogo Jota in a 2–1 home win against Switzerland for the 2019 UEFA European Championship qualifiers.
 The following 11 October, in the same stage, he netted four times in the 9–0 demolition of Liechtenstein.